 Location is also an important factor when it comes to PHP developer salaries across the US.
 As reported by PayScale, San Francisco offers a 27.9% above-average pay rate for PHP developers.
 PHP developers can also be offered higher salaries in New York (22.8% more) and San Diego (11.2%).
 The lowest salaries, on the other hand, can be found in Houston (10.9% less) and Chicago (7.0%).

-Average PHP salaries by location are quite similar at Indeed.com.
+The average PHP salary by location are quite similar at Indeed.com.
 The highest salaries can be found in New York and San Diego (with average salaries above $90,000 per year), whereas PHP developers in Chicago are paid “only” $69,465 a year on average.

 Other factors increasing pay

 Location and level of experience are not the only factors that count.
-Knowledge and skills also influence PHP developer salaries across the US.
+Knowledge and skills also influence the average PHP salary across the US.